getindata/gid-mdp-workshop/Session 2a - hands-on exercises.md

 </pre>
 </details>

-4. In Bigquery inspect your freshly created table within your `private_working_schema` by examining the schema and viewing data
+4. In BigQuery inspect your freshly created table within your `private_working_schema` by examining the schema and viewing data

     ```
     select *